-As the Global Action Climate Summit came to a close, and extreme storms were about to hammer the East Coast, the Philippines and China, a group of 29 funders on Friday announced more than $3 billion in new pledges for climate action.
+As the Global Climate Action Summit came to a close, and extreme storms were about to hammer the East Coast, the Philippines and China, a group of 29 funders on Friday announced more than $3 billion in new pledges for climate action.
 It’s a statement from a sector that’s been criticized for underfunding the global crisis, but the participants say they hope it’s just the beginning of a much larger wave of philanthropic support.

 “This is not a culmination,” said Larry Kramer, president of the Hewlett Foundation, a longtime player in rallying foundations behind the issue.
 “It’s really the launch—to begin to reach out to even wider communities of funders who haven’t even necessarily thought about making climate one of their top priorities.”

 It’s a welcome move, what the donors are calling the biggest philanthropic pledge to climate change mitigation to date, surpassing $1 billion invested back in 2008 to create the ClimateWorks Foundation.
 The full pledge from the 29 funders is for $4 billion over the next five years, some of which had been previously committed, including $600 million from Hewlett announced back in December.